winternet-studio/flightsim-aircraft-panel/README.md

 Nothing speaks better than a visualization - this is a simple example screen:

 ![Example screen of an aircraft panel](https://aviation.allanville.com/media/flightsim-aircraft-panel-example.jpg "Example screen")

+## Documentation

+THIS IS JUST MISC NOTES SO FAR.

+Types of controls currently available:

+- toggleable: button that can be toggled and shows the current value
+- clickable: button that can be clicked but has no value
+- knob up/down: indicator that has up and down buttons and showing current value

+Special classes that can be used:

+- INOPERABLE: class that dims the control to indicate that it is inoperable
+- defectwrite: class that indicates the control cannot write to the sim but is read-only